CDCgov/prime-reportstream/prime-router/docs/getting-started/faster-development.md

 1. Logs only scroll in the terminal that runs the functions

 ## Advantages
-1. Saves some system memory to not run some Docker containers
+1. Saves some system memory due to not running some Docker containers
 1. Faster to re-run the functions without having to tear down the containers
 1. Docker containers that run the services can be left running forever

 ## Instructions
 ### Setup
 1. Add `sftp` to your hosts file to point to localhost or 127.0.0.1.
-Alternatively you can change all the host references of sftp to locahost in the organizations.yml file.
+Alternatively, you can change all the host references of sftp to locahost in the organizations.yml file.
 1. The following commands start the database and other services needed by the Azure functions.
 This is a one time procedure and only needs to be run at workstation startup: